ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 ## Objective

-[Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are a way to extend Kubernetes to automate some actions in the cluster.
+[Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are one way to extend Kubernetes to automate some actions in the cluster.

 ![Operator diagram](images/operator.png)

-In few words an operator offers OPS actions programmatically and avoid repetitive human activities that are devoid of lasting value.
+In few words an operator offers OPS actions programmatically and avoid repetitive human activities that are devoid of added value.
 The tasks that an operator can do are various and can be on resources deployed in Kubernetes (like a POD for example) or outside (like a database for example).
 In our examples we focused on resources inside a Kubernetes cluster.

-An operator is based on a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allows extend Kubernetes API.
+An operator is based on a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allows to extend Kubernetes API.
-Thanks to the control loop of Kubernetes the operator maintain the right state of the resources.
+Thanks to the control loop of Kubernetes the operator maintains the right state of the resources.
-Next the job of the operator is to maintain the state of the internal or external objects that it manages.
+Then, the operator's job is to monitor the state of the internal or external objects that it manages.

-There several capabilities for an operator:
+An operator can have various capabilities:

-* basic installation and configuration of an application,
+* basic application setup and configuration,
 * upgrade the application (with rollback if needed),
-* backup and restore if the operator manages a state,
+* backup and recovery if the operator handles a state,
 * auto-remediation of the application if a problem occurs,
 * monitoring and observability for its own metrics,
 * auto scaling, auto tuning, ...

-A good resume of the capabilities of an operator can be found on the [operator framework website](https://operatorframework.io/operator-capabilities/).
+A good summary of the capabilities of an operator can be found on the [operator framework website](https://operatorframework.io/operator-capabilities/).

-As an operator is a custom API in Kubernetes you have to develop it, fortunately there are frameworks to help you to develop your own operator.
+As an operator is a custom API in Kubernetes, you need to develop it, thankfully there are frameworks to help you to develop your own operator.
 The most important [framework](https://operatorframework.io/operator-capabilities/) allows you to develop an operator with Ansible, Helm and Go.
-Another kind of frameworks exist to use another languages, like Java for instance with the [Java operator SDK](https://github.com/java-operator-sdk/java-operator-sdk).
+Another kind of frameworks exists to use other languages, like Java for instance with the [Java operator SDK](https://github.com/java-operator-sdk/java-operator-sdk).

-As we can see with the below tutorial, the capability of the developed operator depends of the language, for example develop an operator with Helm offers less capabilities (but it's simpler).
+As we can see with the below tutorial, the capability of the developed operator depends on the language, for example develop an operator with Helm offers less capabilities (but it's simpler).

 ## Requirements

-This tutorial presupposes that you already have a working OVHcloud managed Kubernetes cluster, and some basic knowledge of how to operate it.
+This tutorial assumes that you already have a Kubernetes cluster managed by OVHcloud, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [deploying a Hello World application](../deploying-hello-world/) documentation.

 ## Instructions

-In his tutorial, we create a simple operator that manages the installation of an Nginx server and monitors it.
+In this tutorial, we create a simple operator that manages the installation of an Nginx server and monitors it.
 Our operator will allow us to:
- - install an Ngnix server with the required number of PODs,
+ - install a Ngnix server with the required number of PODs,
  - upgrade the number of PODs,
  - change the HTTP port,
  - recreate the service if it is deleted.

 We'll develop this operator with the [operator SDK](https://sdk.operatorframework.io) with the Helm option.
-We'll see in another articles how develop operators with other languages (Go for example).
+We'll see in other articles how develop operators with other languages (Go for example).

 ### Install the CLI

-The SDK comes with a [CLI](https://sdk.operatorframework.io/docs/cli/) (**C**ommand **L**ine **I**nterface).
+The SDK includes a [CLI](https://sdk.operatorframework.io/docs/cli/) (**C**ommand **L**ine **I**nterface).
-Let install it !
+Let install it!

 In this case we use [homebrew](https://brew.sh/) but a lot of [other ways](https://sdk.operatorframework.io/docs/installation/) are available.